PrisionMike/API-Response-Buffer/README.md

 ## Roadmap.

 I don't know how SW versioning works.
-Also, I want to plugin `tokio` somewhere in here but I can't even imagine where it will lie in my project.

 - **v0.1.0** A command line binary that can work as a tank of API responses.